 You want it to be tight and snug but not damaging to your neck.
 The hinge will always point toward the ceiling, and the cushioned part lays snuggly over the strings.

 You will be able to get a nice clear sound when you play a note on any of the strings.
 If the intonation sounds off, just readjust until you can hear all the open strings clearly.

 2) Make Sure To Check The Tuning Before and After

 The capo adds pressure to the strings, so they may go out of tune once the capo is on.
-The best practice is to always check your tuning before and after setting the capo up on your bass (I use the Boss TU-3 from Amazon).
+The best practice is to always check your tuning before and after setting the capo up on your bass.
 You can also check that each string resonates properly as you tune and readjust as needed.

 3) Pay Attention to the Score or Tablature for Capo Notation